Molecular-Biophysics-Database/mbdb-docs/pages/datamodel/general_params/intro.md

 # Introduction

-The fields that are part of the general parameter are the fields that are available (if required) regardless of the method that is used.
+The fields that are part of the general parameters are the fields that are available (if required) regardless of the method that is used.
 General parameters include information about the following topics:

  * [Schema version](schema_version.md)
  * [Record information](record_information.md)